-In the blind setting, it has been shown that MAP solutions can be very bad \cite{Fergus2006,Rameshan2012,Perrone2014}, even when using advanced diffusion-based prior~\cite{nguyen2025diffusion}.
-In the context of blind deconvolution of natural images, for instance, the no-blur solution, where the optimal convolution kernel is a Dirac and where the optimal $\xv = \yv$ in the noiseless case, turns out ineed to be the global MAP solution.
+While natural, this blind MAP formulation has been shown to suffer from identifiability problems in some contexts~\cite{Fergus2006,Rameshan2012,Perrone2014}, even when using advanced diffusion-based prior~\cite{nguyen2025diffusion}.
+In the context of blind deconvolution of natural images with no noise, for instance, the no-blur solution, where the optimal convolution kernel is a Dirac and where the optimal $\xv = \yv$, turns out indeed to be the global MAP solution.
 Similar data-driven methods~\cite{chihaouiBlindImageRestoration2024, chungParallelDiffusionModels2022, li2024blinddiff, sanghvi2024kernel, laroche2024fast} need to either add new regularization terms to work in practice, without any kind of theoretical motivation, or optimize a marginalized posterior rather than the joint posterior.

-Given such poor adaptation of MAP-type reconstruction procedures to blind inverse problems, it is natural to explore alternative estimators that might be more robust in this setting.
-A good candidate is the Minimum Mean Square Estimator (MMSE), that is given by $\Expect{}{\xv\vert\yv}$, which is known to be more stable~\cite{freeman1995bayesian}, usually at the cost of being more computationally demanding as one has to integrate over the posterior distribution $p(\xv\vert\yv)$ or, when sample approximations are used, draw many samples to compute sufficiently precise approximations.
-However, in the simplified case where a Linear MMSE (LMMSE) estimator $\Lv:Y\rightarrow X$ is considered, a closed form formula can be found, see, e.g. \cite{Kay1998} for a survey.
+Given such poor adaptation of such reconstruction procedures to the blind case, it is natural to explore alternative estimators that might be more robust in this setting.
+A good candidate is the Minimum Mean Square Estimator (MMSE), that is given by

+It is known to be more stable~\cite{freeman1995bayesian}, usually at the cost of being computationally more demanding as one has to integrate over the posterior distribution $p(\xv\vert\yv)$ or, when sample approximations are used, draw many samples to compute sufficiently precise approximations.
+However, in the simplified case where a Linear MMSE (LMMSE) estimator $\Lv:Y\rightarrow X$ is considered, closed-form formulas can be found, see, e.g. \cite{Kay1998} for a survey.
 This has been extensively studied for decades in the non-blind case, being such estimators at the very basis of the Wiener-Kolmogorov ~\cite{wiener1964extrapolation} and Kalman filters~\cite{kalmanNewApproachLinear1960} (see~\cite{kailath2001linear} for a review over linear estimator theory).